 Have you heard of the term heart dog?
 It’s that once in a lifetime (twice if you’re lucky) dog that is your soulmate.
 I’ve been blessed to have two: Sloan and Buddy and here is our story.

 When I graduated from college my goal was to have a house with a fenced yard so I could have a dog.
 In 1996 that dream came true and Sloan entered my life, a 5 week old weimeraner/labrador puppy.
 Sloan was everything I ever wanted in a dog: loyal, fun, energetic to the point of crazy at times and beautiful.
 We shared an amazing bond.
 I knew how much she loved me and I believe she knew I felt the same way about her.
 One of my biggest regrets is not having any great photos of her.
 I have a lot of pictures of her but none that are great.
 Probably the hardest day of my life was Dec 13, 2008 when I said goodbye to her.

-On April 4, 2009 I officially started See Spot Run and I walked my first dog.
-I started my dog walking and pet sitting business in Sloan’s memory.
+I started my dog walking and pet sitting business in Sloan’s memory in April 2009.
 She didn’t like to be boarded at the vet when I traveled so I hired a pet sitter to care for her.
 Those experiences are what led me to start See Spot Run.
 It’s one of the best decisions I’ve ever made.

 Simply put: I love dogs.
 I love my dogs.
 I love my client’s dogs.
 I’ll love your dogs.

 I believe that dogs make our lives better.
 Looking at the photos I have of Buddy that hang on the walls of my house are what I want to create for you.
 I want to create artwork for your walls that you can cherish forever.
 Pieces you can look at and remember the bond you share and how much you love each other.
 Wall art that makes you smile.
 Artwork that you are grateful to have because unfortunately our dogs don’t stay with us long enough.

 To see my most recent work, view the gallery on the BARKography Dog Photography page.
 You can follow me @barkography on Instagram too.